Denominational education in the Republic of Ireland: Church schools

 the Archbishop of Dublin, Diarmuid Martin, said that the current denominational system is "not tenable" and that "the current almost monopoly is a historical hangover that doesn't reflect the realities of the times" and has called for the Catholic Church to cede control of many schools.
 The Irish Catholic Bishops' Conference, however, supports denominational education, as does The Iona Institute, a small organisation based in Dublin which campaigns upon a range of issues of interest to conservative Christians.

-Teacher Enoch Burke, of the Burke family (Castlebar), has been contesting since 2022 the Wilson's Hospital School (WHS) mandate to use they/them pronouns to address one particular student.
-Burke has been suspended, ordered by the High Court to leave the premises and on 2 August 2024 arrested when he attended the premises in violation of the court order at the start of the new school year.
-WHS is affiliated with the Church of Ireland.
-He feels compelled to use traditional pronouns and feels dismayed that the CoI-affiliated school is not supporting him.

 Jewish education

 There is a small National School partnered with a Secondary School Stratford College in Rathgar, which has a Jewish ethos in Dublin (although the schools now accept children from other denominations due to a dwindling Jewish population).
 The National/elementary school was set up in 1934 by Rabbi Herzog, as the Zion National School in Bloomfield Avenue.
 The Secondary School was set up by the Chief Rabbi Jakobovitz and the Jewish community in the 1950s, initially with classes in the Dublin Talmud Torah School, but in 1953 they ceased with the opening of Stratford College.
 In 1980 the National School moved to the Stratford College location in Rathgar.

 However throughout the years members of the Jewish community attended schools with a Christian ethos such as the Methodist run Wesley College, Dublin, where the future president of Israel Chaim Herzog attended.